WCSSP Southeast Asia

 Launched in 2016, the Weather and Climate Science for Service Partnership Southeast Asia (WCSSP Southeast Asia) is a collaborative project that aims to develop and improve global and regional forecasting systems and advance the understanding of high-impact weather such as heavy rainfall events and tropical cyclones in Southeast Asia.

-The WCSSP Southeast Asia project is part of our Weather and Climate Science for Service Partnership (WCSSP) programme, supported by the UK Government’s Newton Fund.
+The WCSSP Southeast Asia project is part of our Weather and Climate Science for Service Partnership (WCSSP) programme.

 Who is involved in the project?

 WCSSP Southeast Asia is a regional project with equitable collaborations between the UK and the Philippines, Malaysia, Indonesia and Vietnam.
 Institutes involved in the project include: